How a short sale or foreclosure can impact your credit score

 How does a foreclosure impact your credit score?

-How much your credit score may be impacted by foreclosure is largely based on how high your score is to begin with and if there are any other remarks you may have on your report, such as bankruptcy or late payments.
+How much your credit score may be impacted by foreclosure is largely based on your personal financial behaviors and if there are any other remarks you may have on your report, such as bankruptcy or late payments, which would affect your score even more.

-According to Experian™, one of the three main credit bureaus, foreclosures occur after you've missed about four consecutive monthly payments (or about 120 days of delinquency).
-Missed payments are another form of derogatory remark (or negative item), which can bring down your credit score more than other negative items.
+Missed payments (such as those towards mortgages) are another form of derogatory remark (or negative item), which can bring down your credit score more than other negative items.

 What is a short sale?